aazaff/teachPaleobiology/LabExercise5.md

 #### Step 1

-Open R and load int the following function.
+Open R and load in the following function.

 ````R
 # A function for resampling by a fixed number of individuals